 You’re in the Army Now

 His service almost got shelved before getting started.
-Weeks before leaving for basic training he was behind the wheel of his car as friends imbibed from open alcohol containers when Beatrice police pulled them over.
-Already on probation for underage drinking violations, Hausman “freaked out” and fled the scene.
+Weeks before leaving for basic training, he and some friends were out cruising Beatrice in his car.
+Open alcohol containers were within plain view when they got pulled over by local police.
+Jake was behind the wheel.
+Already on probation for underage-drinking violations, Hausman “freaked out” and fled the scene.
 He later turned himself in.
-Authorities could have used the pending charges to prevent him from going in the Army.
+Authorities could have used the pending charges to prevent him from going into the Army.
 A probation officer became his advocate.

 “You adapt fast or you suffer,” he says, “and I was one who adapted fast.
 The infantry is so hard.
-There’a lot of hazing.
+There’s a lot of hazing.
 It’s survival of the fittest.”

 “My master’s is in leadership, where the focus is on what can you do for the team, and that’s what the infantry is.
 No matter if you show up with a shaved head or dreadlocks, you get your head shaved.
-No matter if you’re clean shaved or you have a beard, you get your face shaved.
+No matter if you’re clean-shaven or you have a beard, you get your face shaved.
 It’s just part of it.
-They strip you down to your very bare minimum and it’s all about coming together as a team, being a man, learning how to get along with others and learning different cultures.
+They strip you down to your very bare minimum, and it’s all about coming together as a team, being a man, learning how to get along with others, and learning different cultures.

-“You’re talking about someone who as a kid had one black person in his class and now I had blacks, Hispanics, Jamaicans in my barracks.
+“You’re talking about someone who, as a kid, had one black person in his class and now I had blacks, Hispanics, [and] Jamaicans in my barracks.
 I’d never dealt with that.
-I learned so much from other people, it was fantastic.
+I learned so much from other people; it was fantastic.
 They treated me like everyone else, I treated them like everyone else.”

 Before making it into the infantry, one must pass a final crucible.
-Hausman recalls it this way: “They have this legendary walk that’s like 25 miles of water, hills and so forth.
+Hausman recalls it this way: “They have this legendary walk that’s like 25 miles of water, hills, and so forth.
 It’s like your final capstone test at the very end.
 You know you’re an infantryman if you pass this thing.
 It’s hell on earth.
-I had to duck tape my thighs so they wouldn’t rub together.
-You walk through a river and your feet are wet.
+I had to duct tape my thighs so they wouldn’t rub together.
+You walk through a river, and your feet are wet.
 One entire foot was rubbed raw.
 I mean, it was the most painful thing I’ve ever done.